promptware/metaprompt/docs/syntax.md

 # Text

-A prompt is usually a valid metaprompt:
+A textual prompt is usually a valid metaprompt:

 ```metaprompt
 Hi, LLM!
 How are you feeling today?